GGH-3D/NRUD_Refer/README.md

 ## Contributing

-Feedback and contributions are welcome!
-If you think I have missed out on something (or) have any suggestions (papers, implementations and other resources), feel free to [pull a request](https://github.com/weihaox/awesome-neural-rendering/pulls).
+Feedback and contributions are highly appreciated.
+If you find any missing relevant work or have suggestions regarding related papers, implementations, or other useful resources, we would be grateful if you could share them with us via [pull a request](https://github.com/weihaox/awesome-neural-rendering/pulls).
 You could manually edit items or use the [script](https://github.com/weihaox/arxiv_daily_tools) to produce them in the markdown format provided below.

 ```Markdown
 **Here is the Paper Name.**<br>